Essential Thrombocytosis

 Platelet survival is normal in essential thrombocytosis.
 Instead, the elevated counts result from increased production of platelets by megakaryocytes.
 The cause of this increase in platelet production remains unclear, but possibilities include the following:

 The majority of patients with essential thrombocytosis have mutations in one of three genes: Janus kinase 2 (JAK2), calreticulin (CALR), or myeloproliferative leukemia virus oncogene (MPL).
-Rare cases involve mutations in the thrombopoietin gene (THPO), which are associated with autosomal dominant hereditary thrombocytosis, and somatic mutations in tet methylcytosine dioxygenase 2 (TET2).[11]
+These mutations result in the upregulation of the JAK-STAT pathway.
+Rare cases involve mutations in the thrombopoietin gene (THPO), which are associated with autosomal dominant hereditary thrombocytosis, and somatic mutations in tet methylcytosine dioxygenase 2 (TET2).[13]
+Most mutations are sporadic; familial cases are thought to be due to an increased propensity for developing mutations as opposed to an inherited germline mutation.

 JAK2 mutations possibly turn the thrombopoietin receptor on permanently, leading to overproduction of megakaryocytes.
 JAK2 mutation is seen in approximately 50-60% of patients.